jlord/old-site/blog/simple-node-module.md

 ### The Environment

-Remember in `package.json` we set "./index.js" as the file we wanted to run after someone types `boilme`?
+#!/usr/bin/env node Remember in `package.json` we set "./index.js" as the file we wanted to run after someone types `boilme`?
 This is the finishing touch, so that your computer executes immediately `#!/` (shebang) the code in the file using node.

 ### Require other modules